wodxgod/PYbot/README.md

 5. Add accounts in [logins.txt](/logins.txt) by using the format: `username:password`.
 6. Connect to the server using [PuTTY](https://www.putty.org/) via raw socket connection.

-*Compiling the malware and installing it on vulnerable devices won't be told, as it's highly illegal to do.
+*Compiling the malware and installing it on vulnerable devices won't be told, as it's highly illegal to get remote access to a device without permission.
 Use of this project for illegal activities is at own risk!
 I'm not responsible for any of your taken actions!*

 # Author
 - **WodX**